 The recycled water system was also designed to supplement base flows in the San Antonio River and Salado Creek.
 Annually, about 5,000 acre-feet per year is used to ensure flow during low flow periods or in the event of a drought.
 The result has been significant and lasting environmental improvements for the aquatic ecosystems in these streams.

-In addition to supplying base flow to the San Antonio River and serving our recycled water customers, SAWS also supplied CPS Energy about 25,000 acre-feet of recycled water for use in their electrical generation in 2021.
-Combined, this accounted for over 37,000 acre-feet of recycled water distributed, about 13 percent of SAWS’ total water demand (potable and non-potable) in 2021.
+In addition to supplying base flow to the San Antonio River and serving our recycled water customers, SAWS also supplied CPS Energy about 42,400 acre-feet of recycled water for use in their electrical generation in 2022.
+Combined, this accounted for about 59,500 acre feet of recycled water distributed, about 17.7 percent of SAWS’ total water demand (potable and non-potable) in 2022.

 In San Antonio we have learned to turn wastewater into valuable resources.
 We call it our environmental “trifecta” of recycled water, organic biosolids and methane gas.